 2. Opposites Attract – Unless You’re a Lead Magnet

-Lead magnets are excellent ways to find new followers or subscribers, or attract people to your website.
-Once there, your lively and compelling web content should create an irresistible desire in people to accept your offer, eventually becoming a paying customer.
+Lead magnets are excellent ways to find new followers and subscribers, and to attract people to your website.
+Once there, your lively and compelling web content should create an irresistible desire in people to accept your offer, eventually becoming paying customers.

 The hard bit is developing a valuable lead magnet that people will respond to.
 Many people don’t like giving away their private information, even email addresses.
 So choosing the right kind of lead magnet helps immensely.